John Murtha: Tenure

-On June 9, 2006, Murtha informed Minority Leader Nancy Pelosi that he would run for Majority Leader if the Democrats gained control of the House in the 2006 midterm elections.
-Despite Murtha receiving Pelosi's support, Steny Hoyer was elected to the post.
+In 2002, Murtha managed Nancy Pelosi's campaign to become House Minority Whip, where she defeated Steny Hoyer.
+On June 9, 2006, Murtha informed Pelosi that he would run for House Majority Leader if the Democrats gained control of the House in the 2006 midterm elections.
+Despite Murtha receiving Pelosi's support, Hoyer was elected to the post.
+As the Democrats became the majority party in the House in 2007, Murtha re-assumed his chairmanship of the United States House Appropriations Subcommittee on Defense.
+He had previously chaired this subcommittee from 1989 to 1995 and served as its ranking member from 1995 to 2007.

-On March 18, 2008, Murtha endorsed Hillary Clinton, former First Lady and then senator from New York, in her bid for the presidency.